Jbleezy/BO1-Reimagined/README.md

 * Fix Ray Gun first raise sound not working
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
-* Try setting armorPiercing to 1 to see if bullets don't lose damage through multiple zombies
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct
 * Add WaW weapon files with correct stats
 * Do impact damage from steilhandgranate in weapon file
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
+* Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)